 For my second day in Granada, I had scheduled a downtown and Albaicin walking tour.
 Side note – I’m clearly a walking tour addict, but hey, they’re free (plus tip) and they’re a great way to get acquainted with the city and meet people!
 Win win win!
 The tour didn’t start until 11, so I had some time to explore the main road, Calle de Los Reyes Catolica.
 On the way I snagged a breakfast tart, some coffee, and a pionono, a Granadian specialty.
 The pionono was much too sweet for my liking, but definitely worth a try!
 Following the main road is a great way to explore Granada.
 I stumbled upon a bunch of old buildings and monuments that I wanted to return to and even found an inexpensive local flamenco bar.
 Score!

 At 11 am, I met the walking tour in Plaza Nueva and became fast friends with an Aussie, a German, and an Egyptian.
-Amr is now the second Arab I’ve stumbled upon on this trip, and it’s pretty exciting to see young Arabs traveling.
+Amr is now the second Arab I’ve stumbled upon on this solo trip, and it’s pretty exciting to see young Arabs and Muslims traveling.
 We all followed our tour guide, Ana, through the streets of the main city, as well as up through Albaicin, the traditional Arab quarter and a UNESCO heritage site.
 It’s really easy to get lost in the maze of streets and white cave houses, but that seems to be the best way to explore Albaicin.
 Plus, with all the fountains around, I felt like a bit of a local filling my water bottle up (yes, I know I’m cheesy).

 Some of the others had to run off to make their Alhambra appointments, but Amr and I decided to have lunch at Gran Café Bib-Rambla.
 I had my first paella since arriving in Spain.
 Delish!